Burning Sun scandal: Opening of the Burning Sun

-The Burning Sun advertised itself as, “the most elegant and finest club in South Korea".
+The Burning Sun advertised itself as "the most elegant and finest club in South Korea".
 It included a basement level for EDM, a second level for hip hop, VIP admittance, 60 VIP tables near the DJ box and stage, spacious dance floors and accommodation for 1000 guests.
 The drink menu listed Armand de Brignac champagne and Louis XIII cognac sets, priced in the thousands of dollars.
 The sound system was set up by Funktion-One, a specialized overseas company, whose sound expert, Tony Andrews, was invited to the club for sound tuning.
 Seungri served as one of the DJs, along with other local and visiting guest artists like R3hab.

 The club's CEOs were Lee Moon-ho and Lee Sung-hyun, a former board member of the company that operated the Le Méridien Seoul hotel.
 Seungri was one of seven in-house directors, and resigned from his position in January 2019.
-Seungri was the co-founder of Yuri Holdings, a shareholder of Burning Sun Entertainment that operated the club. which owned as much as 20 percent in shares, and which was established in March 2016, with Yoo In-seok, to manage his restaurant and entertainment businesses.
+Seungri was the co-founder of Yuri Holdings, a shareholder of Burning Sun Entertainment that operated the club and owned as much as 20 percent in shares.
+It was established in March 2016, with Yoo In-seok, to manage his restaurant and entertainment businesses.
 Seungri resigned from his position in mid February and Yoo resigned on March 13.
 Seungri described his relationship to the club in an interview with The Chosun Ilbo, published on March 22, 2019, saying that CEO Lee Moon-ho, a friend of his, was the operator of the club and in charge, while Seungri's name was used for marketing, after his initial investment of 10 million won (around US$8,800).
 In the interview, Seungri said the breakdown of Burning Sun's shares were as follows: owners of Le Méridien Seoul, 42 percent; Lee Sung-hyun (CEO of Le Méridien Seoul), 8 percent; Yuri Holdings, 20 percent, Madam Lin (Taiwanese investor), 20 percent; and Lee Moon-ho, 10 percent.